 We define our corporate social responsibilities as encompassing maintaining compliance, committing to the timely disclosure of important information, developing and supplying high-quality products that take full advantage of our own technologies, practicing comprehensive quality control and protecting the environment.
 In our view, consistently fulfilling these responsibilities is essential if we are to increase corporate value and if our directors and employees are to continually recognize that only by faithfully meeting the expectations of society with sophisticated and unique technologies and earning public trust will the Company achieve sustained growth.

 Based on this attitude, we seek to continuously improve our corporate governance to ensure that we make appropriate decisions, that our management is transparent and efficient, and that we convincingly demonstrate accountability.

 Board of Directors

-Among the Directors, four * Outside Directors act to ensure management objectivity and transparency by asking questions, stating opinions and offering advices as may be necessary from external viewpoints.
+Among the Directors, three * Outside Directors act to ensure management objectivity and transparency by asking questions, stating opinions and offering advices as may be necessary from external viewpoints.